TheodoreJBieber/PoEClusterJewelCalculator/README.md

 - You can't have multiple mods in the same group
     - In the case of large cluster jewels, this manifests as a limit of 1 notable in the suffix, since the suffix notables all share the same mod group.
 - Some notables can only roll on certain jewel base types
-    - For example, Prodigious Defence can roll on 1 large cluster jewel types:
+    - For example, Prodigious Defence can roll on 1 large cluster jewel type:
         - 12% increased Attack Damage while holding a Shield
     - And Sadist can roll on 4:
         - 10% increased Elemental Damage